Find AI slop before it reaches production. Fix it before review drags.

 Built in the open.
 Ready for you and your team.

-MIT-licensed CLI.
-Sub-second, deterministic, no LLM at runtime.
-Same code in, same score out, every time.
-The hosted platform adds PR enforcement, team standards, and dashboards on top.
+2,500+ developers already run the MIT-licensed CLI.
+It is sub-second, deterministic, and uses no LLM at runtime: same code in, same score out, every time.
+The hosted platform turns that local scan into team-wide enforcement, shared standards, and pull request gates.

 Built for teams standardizing Claude Code, Cursor, Codex, and CI